KellanHiggins/AsciiFBXExporterForUnity/Assets/Packages/UnityFBXExporter/readme.md

 7. Export very deeply hierarchical Game Objects with just a few clicks.

+8. Objects will export their rotation correctly throughout the hierarchy (thanks @quickfingerz on Github).

+9. Objects will also export their scale correctly (thanks @quickfingerz on Github).

 Known limitations
 -------------------------

-1. Linear algebra is hard.
-GameObjects rotations won't be exported correctly.
-If you can fix this, PLEASE DO.

-2. FBX format will only recognize diffuse maps and normal maps when exporting.
+1. FBX format will only recognize diffuse maps and normal maps when exporting.
 Can not include height maps, for example.

-3. Textures only support PBR Unity 5 shaders.
+2. Textures only support PBR Unity 5 shaders.

-4. Scaling is not supported yet.

-5. Only exports one UV map, not a AO UV 2 map.
+3. Only exports one UV map, not a AO UV 2 map.

-6. Sort of works at Runtime.
+4. Sort of works at Runtime.
 Needs to use File.IO instead of AssetDatabase to truly work at runtime.

-7. Sometimes the reimported FBX files don't find the right materials.
+5. Sometimes the reimported FBX files don't find the right materials.
 C'est la vie.

-8. Exporting a prefab in the Project Tab sort of works.
+6. Exporting a prefab in the Project Tab sort of works.
 Needs more testing

 Tutorial